Grand Canyon 1-Day Whitewater Rafting Trip

 Monsoon Storm Season: Rafting in July, August, or Early September

 When an intense rainstorm occurs the night before a trip, the dirt road down to the river may wash out.
-In this situation the Hualapai River Runners will do their best to clear the road allowing you to raft that day.
+In this situation the Hualapai Tribe will do their best to clear the road allowing you to raft that day.

 This could delay your launch by one to two hours, which will affect the pacing of your trip.
 If the road is unable to be cleared your trip will be cancelled and you will be given the opportunity to reschedule or you have the option of a full refund.